 When it is your birthday please speak to us about getting a cake.
-Unless you have chosen not to have one, your birthday cake will be brought in with its candles lit and everyone will sing 'Happy Birthday'.
+Unless you have chosen not to have one, your birthday cake will be brought in to share with your classmates and everyone will sing 'Happy Birthday'.

 The Boarders' Shop